shopware/shopware/changelog/_unreleased/2021-10-14-fix-administration-component-override-extension-templates.md

 author_github: hanneswernery
 ---
 # Administration
-* Fixes resolving the template of administration components that extend a component that is overwritten by other components.
+* Changed the component factory and template factory to fix the resolving the template of administration components that extend a component that is overwritten by other components.